workshop-material/recipe-book/Why to cook.md

 # Benefits of cooking at hmoe

-We alllllllll love convenience food, but one of the simplest ways to improve your health is by preparing more home-cooked meals.
+We all love convenience food, but one of the simplest ways to improve your health is by preparing more home-cooked meals.

 # The pleasures of sharing a home-cooked meal